dupinder/gRPC-MVN-SwaggerUI/README.md

 gRPC application with MVN protobuf plugin for Java stubs and Enabling Swagger UI for gRPC service using ProtoReflectionService

-This Repo is a working gRPC application, inspired from https://github.com/yrreddy0123/yrrhelp gRPCDemo and https://github.com/grpc-swagger/grpc-swagger.
+This Repo is a working gRPC application, inspired and enhanced versions of https://github.com/yrreddy0123/yrrhelp gRPCDemo and https://github.com/grpc-swagger/grpc-swagger.